 Continuing education (CE) for the Forensic Interviewing of Children Training is sponsored by the National Children’s Advocacy Center (NCAC).
-The CE processing fee is $25.00 per person.
-Applications for CE will be available on site.
+The CE processing fee is $35.00 per person.
+Applications for CE will be available during the online registration process.
 You must sign-in and sign-out each day to receive credit.
 It is the responsibility of participants to check the regulations of their state licensing jurisdictions for continuing education requirements.

 Up to 6.00 contact hours are available per day.
 Continuing education is awarded on a daily basis, with daily attendance required.
 Partial daily credit is not offered.